-The results of operations data for the years ended January 1, 2009, December 27, 2007 and December 28, 2006 and the balance sheet data as of January 1, 2009 and December 27, 2007 are derived from the audited financial statements of NCM, Inc. and NCM LLC included elsewhere in this document.
+The results of operations data for the years ended January 1, 2009, December 27, 2007 and December 28, 2006 and the balance sheet data as of January 1, 2009 and December 27, 2007 are derived from the audited financial statements of NCM, Inc. and NCM LLC included elsewhere in this document and reflects the restatement and retrospective application of SFAS No. 160, as disclosed in the Explanatory Note to this Form 10-K/A and Notes 1 and 2 to our consolidated financial statements contained elsewhere in this document.